Hosted by site sponsor WebMate.

 EveryMac.com's preferred setup is to have one of each.
 Specifically, a iPad mini -- mostly for reading, movie watching, casual games and the occasional two thumb typed e-mail -- and a MacBook Air for proper writing and code crunching along with modest graphic and video production work paired with a large external display much of the time.
 If you have a sufficient budget for both and you do not mind carrying two devices, you also may like to have one of each.

 It also would be wise to carefully review all of the points enumerated in the comparison above, as your decision very well could come down to a single feature.
-You might choose an iPad for a specific app that simply cannot be replicated by a non-touch interface or a MacBook Air for the more extensive external display support, for example.
+You also might choose an iPad for a specific app that simply cannot be replicated by a non-touch interface or a MacBook Air for a specific older Mac-only app, for example.

 In the US, site sponsor Adorama sells new iPad models and new MacBook Air models with free shipping for all.